Visanduma/nova-image-tinymce/README.md

 php artisan vendor:publish --provider="Visanduma\NovaImageTinymce\FieldServiceProvider"
 ```

-Now you have nova-image-tinymce.php file in your config folder.
-Edit TinyMCE options and image related configrations
-here.

-Add your TinyMCE cloud API key here or to your .env file like this:
+Edit TinyMCE options and image related configrations. add your TinyMCE cloud API key here or to your .env file like this:

 ```bash
 TINYMCE_API_KEY=your-key-here